berthubert/hello-dl/README.md

 Non-goals:

- * Turn you into a machine learning professional
+ * Turn you into a machine learning professional overnight
- * Teach you PyTorch directly
+ * Teach you PyTorch or TensorFlow directly

 The idea is that after you are done with the blog posts (yet to be written) and have worked with the tools that it should all make sense to you.
 And *then*